Boosting First Nations entrepreneurs

 Private anonymous co-funder $400,000 (over two years)

-The John Villiers Trust is co-funding a First Nations Business Coordinator role to boost Indigenous enterprises and bring new income sources into country communities.
+The John Villiers Trust is providing funding to boost Indigenous enterprises and bring new income sources into country communities.

 Lea-Anne Bradley, JVT CEO, said the potential for indigenous enterprises to provide meaningful jobs was huge.

-“White Box Enterprises expect their support for Indigenous enterprises will assist the creation of meaningful jobs for 45 young Indigenous Australians in North Queensland by 2024 and assist in countering the urban drift that saps the vitality of country communities,” Ms Bradley said.
+“White Box Enterprises expect their support for Indigenous enterprises will assist the creation of meaningful jobs for Indigenous Australians in North Queensland and assist in countering the urban drift that saps the vitality of country communities,” Ms Bradley said.

-“This project is forecast to create a further 125 new jobs in five years across eco-tourism, agriculture, environmental services, citizen science, food and beverage, and data analytics.
-Darryl’s input will be critical to its success.”
+“This project is forecast to create new jobs, potentially across eco-tourism, agriculture, environmental services, citizen science, food and beverage, and data analytics.

 “We are really pleased to be supporting Indigenous job creation in North Queensland through White Box Enterprises”.